Early History

 Thomas Oliver and Mary Ann Eddy

-In 1879, following the death of Oliver’s mother, the Oliver family relocated to a home on Fifth Street in Lansing, Iowa (although Thomas Oliver would not become a naturalized U.S. citizen until 1890).
+In 1879, following the death of Oliver’s mother, the Oliver family relocated to Lansing, Iowa.
 Thomas Oliver became a Methodist Circuit Rider for the Upper Iowa Conference of the Methodist Episcopal Church and began preaching in Lansing, Iowa.
-The Oliver family resided on Fifth Street in Lansing as of June 1880.
-Reverend Oliver frequently traveled to various Iowan cities in his circuit to preach, including Staceyville, Mitchell, Ridgeway, Dyersville, DeWitt, and Central City.
+Reverend Oliver frequently traveled Iowa to various cities in his circuit to preach.

 Reverend Thomas Oliver's 1889 Bible

 Reverend Oliver always carried a personal copy of the Bible.
 In the index of his Bible, he documented the sermons he preached.
-These records indicate the sermon title, the scripture from which it came, and the date and town in which it was preached.
 In 1889, he replaced his Bible because his first one was worn from hard use.
 His second Bible contains sermon records which date to when he first started preaching, indicating the records were copied from his first Bible.
-In total, 173 entries are listed with the latest dating to August 28, 1892.

 In 1889, during his preaching travels, Reverend Oliver was sitting at a bank in DeWitt.
 It was there he saw a stenographer using a typewriter and observed its inefficiency, since the typist could not see what was being typed.
 He did not examine the machine because its mechanics appeared crude and upside-down.
 Oliver set out to create a better machine with visible writing so that his sermons could be typewritten.